zhufeng0121/mcp-server/server/mcp_server_knowledgebase/README.md

 # Viking Knowledge Base MCP Server

-This MCP server provides a tool to interact with the VolcEngine Viking Knowledge Base Service, allowing you to search and retrieve knowledge from your collections.
+This MCP server provides a tool to interact with the VolcEngine Viking Knowledge Base Service, allowing you to search and retrieve knowledge from your collections, meanwhile, allowing you to add doc to your collections and get doc processing info by doc_id.

 ## Features